OmerCohen7530/CatanGame/README.md

 - Players take turns rolling dice, collecting resources, and building structures.
 - Players can build roads, settlements, and cities using resources.
 - Development cards provide various benefits, such as additional resources or actions.
-- The game tracks the largest army and longest road for bonus points.
-- The game ends when a player reaches a specified number of victory points.
+- The game ends when a player reaches 10 victory points.

 ## Class Hierarchy